paulissoft/oracle-tools/cloud/terraform/README.md

 ## [Terraform : Oracle Cloud Infrastructure (OCI) Compute Instance](https://oracle-base.com/articles/misc/terraform-oci-compute-instance)

+The variables "compartment_id" and "compute_shape" have been removed from the file `oci_compute_variables.auto.tfvars` since other values will be used in `oci_compute.tf`.

+For variable "compute_subnet_id" I used the OCID of the public subnet of the autonomous database VCN.
+For variable "compute_image_id" I used the OCID for OS image Oracle-Linux-9.4-2024.07.31-0 in region eu-frankfurt-1.

+For variable "compute_ssh_authorized_keys" I used the full name of my RSA public key file in the `$HOME/.ssh` directory.

 ## [Terraform : Linking Oracle Cloud Interface (OCI) Terraform Modules Together](https://oracle-base.com/articles/misc/terraform-linking-oci-modules-together)